blueforesticarus/writing/mother.md

 No matter what I did it only turned on for a couple seconds.

 One second, 2 second.
 It sat up off the workbench, actuators flexing at the hips and side and shoulder and arms and (as the screen tells me on the readout) gluteals, calves, traps, thighs... which produced a supernaturally animal (if not quite) human movement.
 The motor cortex repairs were mine, and I'd made them awhile ago and had not a lick of luck since then.
 3 seconds, 4 -- the head turns to the side, correctly locking on my location, but the eyes never open.
-5 seconds.
-And the whole unit crashes back on the workstation.
+5 seconds -- and the whole unit crashes back on the workstation.

 Today I'm frustrated, I don't bother to catch her and the diagnostic unit I'd built and painstakingly soldered a thousand microscopic wires into is knocked loose, ripping out a couple of leads from the processor.
 The robot stayed sprawled out unnaturally on my work table.